How to Create a Jira Spreadsheet: A Complete Guide

 • There are more customization options.
 You can set up your Visor spreadsheets and other charts however you like – and that includes bringing in whatever colors you want to fit your brand or aesthetic.

-Jira Spreadsheet in Visor with custom colors
+Jira Spreadsheets in Visor with custom colors:

 • It’s easier to share with stakeholders.
 You can create custom Views in Visor designed for specific users or groups so that stakeholders only see the data they need.
 Visor is also a lot easier to figure out than Jira, which means stakeholders are more likely to check out the spreadsheets you create on a regular basis.